revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> it will printing whatever we are giving input
+> It will print whatever is given as input

 </details>
 </details>

 ---

-19.What is the difference between  r+and w+ modes in python?
+19.What is the difference between r+ and w+ modes in python?

 <details><summary><b>Show Answer</b></summary>

 **r+**:

 - It will not create a file if it does not exist.
-- If the file is already exists opening it with r+ it does not destroys is contents.
+- If the file already exists, opening it with r+ does not destroys the contents.

 **w+**:

-- If it does not exist,it will create a file.
+- If the file does not exist,it will be created.
-- If the file is already exists opening it with r+ it will destroys is contents.
+- If the file already exists, opening it with r+ will destroys the contents.

 </details>